esin87/ga-project-1/README.md

 - Occasionally the score would return a NaN and need to resolve it.

 ## Future Add-ons
+- Timer for multiple choice
+- Keep track of scores from previous games (ex. scoreboard of high scorers)
 - 2 player game
 - Open field to type in question.
 This will be a big challenge since we need to set logic to match what user typed in to the correct answer.
 Issue I foresee this add-on to run into: possibility typo from user.